 Sell at your local pin-con or thrift & craft events:

 With the popularity of pins online, a great way to make sales that’s often overlooked is going to pin events IRL and selling your pins in person!
 Not only is it a great way to showcase your pins and sell them to people you can interact with in person (it’s refreshing these days), but it’s also a great way to get to know other pin makers (that’s the best part about it in my book).
-There are established pin-specific conventions in large cities by @patchesandpinsexpo & @pinandpatchcon, or just find your local craft fair and set up shop.
+There are established pin-specific conventions in the US @patchesandpinsexpo & @pinandpatchcon, or just find your local craft fair and set up shop.
 Can’t find any events like this in your small town?
 Even better — you can organize your own!
 There’s no one-way to do it and it’s a great (and fun) way to get to know the pin community in your area.

 Consistently put out enamel pin designs to find your best sellers: